vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 - [Configure CPU and Memory Allocations](#cpumem)
 - [Reset Upgrade or Configuration Progress](#resetprogress)

+## Using `vic-machine configure` <a id="using"></a>

 To see the current configuration of a VCH before you configure it, and to check the new configuration,  run `vic-machine inspect config` before and after you run `vic-machine configure`.
 For information about running `vic-machine inspect config`, see [Obtain VCH Configuration Information](inspect_vch_config.md).

 **IMPORTANT**: Running `vic-machine inspect config` before you run `vic-machine configure` is especially important if you are adding registry certificates, volume stores, DNS servers, or container networks to a VCH that already includes one or more of those elements.
 When you add registry certificates, volume stores, DNS servers, or container networks to a VCH, you must specify the existing configuration as well as any new configurations in separate instances of the appropriate `vic-machine inspect config` option.

 When you run a `vic-machine configure` operation, `vic-machine` takes a snapshot of the VCH endpoint VM before it makes any modifications to the VCH.
 However, `vic-machine` does not remove the snapshot when the configuration operation finishes.
 You must manually remove the snapshot, after verifying that the configuration operation was successful.

+The `vic-machine configure` command includes a `--force` option, that forces `vic-machine configure` to ignore warnings and non-fatal errors and continue with the configuration of a VCH.
+Errors such as an incorrect compute resource still cause the configuration to fail.

+**CAUTION**: Specifying the `--force` option bypasses safety checks, including certificate thumbprint verification.
+Using `--force` in this way can expose VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
+Using `--force` can result in unexpected topologies that would otherwise fail with an error.
+Do not use `--force` in production environments.

 ## Update vCenter Server Credentials <a id="vccreds"></a>